 |Not being delivered|

-acquired a thorough knowledge of two books of Homer in the original Greek;
+- demonstrate, in written examinations, in course work, and in class discussion, that they have acquired a thorough knowledge of three books of Homer in the original Greek;

 |Graduate Attributes and Skills

 ||In order for a student from outwith Classics to be enrolled, contact must be made with a Course Secretary on 50 3580 in order for approval to be obtained.